lindenb/jvarkit/docs/SVPredictions.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     -r, --remove-attribute
-      Do not print the annotation that don't contain the contraint of the argument  --where
+      Do not print the annotations that don't contain the contraint for the argument  --where
       Default: false
     --tag